Guide to Net Revenue Retention & Gross Revenue Retention

 What is Net Revenue Retention?

-Net Revenue Retention (NRR) is the percentage of repeating revenue from existing customers.
+Net Revenue Retention (NRR) or Net Dollar Retention (NDR) is the percentage of repeating revenue from existing customers.
 This percentage is calculated for a specific time period, typically a month or a year.
 The NRR takes into account revenue from renewals and upgrades, and the revenue lost due to churn and downgrades.
 The aspects that are included in the NRR will be important later on to distinguish between the NRR and MRR.

-In short, the NRR provides you with the big picture when it comes to the trends in your company’s revenue.
+Net Dollar Retention is used to further describe the changes in recurring revenue over time according to upgrades, downgrades, and churn.
+In short, the NDR provides you with the big picture when it comes to the trends in your company’s revenue.
 It also shows you how your upgrades and cross-sales compensate for your customer churn, which I’ll talk more about in the calculation below.

 Why is Net Revenue Retention Important?

 I don’t need to tell you that you should track your company’s revenue to assess its financial standing.
-However, the NRR doesn’t only tell you about how good you’re doing in terms of profit.
+However, the Net Revenue Retention doesn’t only tell you about how good you’re doing in terms of profit.
+Here is why you need to make Net Revenue Retention (or Net Dollar Retention) your customer success star:

 - Similar to customer churn, the NRR tells you about your customer marketing strategy’s success: if you have a low NRR or see a decreasing trend, you’ll understand that your customers aren’t upgrading or interacting more with your products.
-In fact, 55% of companies who have high customer engagement have a higher share of revenue.
-Thus, the NRR helps you understand whether or not your demand generation startegies are working.
+In fact, 55% of companies that have high customer engagement have a higher share of the revenue.
+Thus, the NRR helps you understand whether or not your demand generation strategies are working.
 Maybe you’re not updating your customer base once you have new features.
-Maybe you’ve focused too much on acquiring new leads, and forgot about advertising for upgrades and cross sells all thogether.
+Maybe you’ve focused too much on acquiring new leads, and forgot about advertising for upgrades and cross-sells altogether.

-- Upselling can accelarate your company’s profitability significantly: an 8 year profit scenario can become a 5 year scenario with the correct upselling strategies.
-Since the NRR includes revenue from expansions, a low NRR might also mean that you’re not making use of upselling oppurtunities enough.
+- Upselling can accelerate your company’s profitability significantly: an 8 year profit scenario can become a 5 year scenario with the correct upselling strategies.
+Since the NRR includes revenue from expansions, a low NRR might also mean that you’re not making use of upselling opportunities enough.

 - Since NRR only focuses on existing customers’ purchasing behaviour, it also tells you how much you need to acquire new customers.
 An NRR higher than 100% (which is possible!) would mean that if you had acquired no new leads or customers, you could still grow your company: you’d have enough funds coming from your existing customer base if the trends continued.